frec3044/machine-learning/rubric.md

 -   Partial Credit: Assignment found on course GitHub, but only a single commit was provided (no evidence that the student saved and committed progress) or missing HTML on GitHub.

--   No Credit: Assignment not found on the course GitHub organization
+-   No Credit: Assignment not found on the course GitHub organization OR no commits on GitHub found.

 ## Part 2